Yugo917/global-game/global-game-api-nestjs/docs/code-with-ai/00_PromptLib.md

 # Export response as a bash
 As an expert backend developer, generate a shell script (install.sh) that will apply the proposed modifications to my project.

+---
+# Details reponse for a bulk attachement entries
+**Instructions**: Take your time and generate a detailed response for each file separately.